xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 1. Let assume we have basic Django project setup based on Django tutorial

-2. To install Laravel Mix into Django, lets follow the official documentation for Laravel Mix https://laravel-mix.com/docs/5.0/installation
+2. To install Laravel Mix into Django, let's follow the official documentation for Laravel Mix https://laravel-mix.com/docs/5.0/installation

 3. At the installation page, scroll down to the section of Stand-Alone Project.
 We will follow the steps provided here